NRC implementation India's internal matter, which will be resolved internally: Bangladeshi envoy

 Speaking at an event at the Indian Women Press Corps (IWPC) here, Ali said nobody was sent back to Bangladesh after the NRC implementation in Assam and no one would be sent back as it was India's internal matter.
 Bangladesh will not interfere in any of India's internal matters, he added.

-The NRC was prepared to identify the genuine Indian citizens living in Assam since March 24, 1971 or before, and identify illegal Bangladeshi migrants in the north-eastern state.
+The NRC was prepared to identify the genuine Indian citizens living in Assam since March 24, 1971 or before as well as to identify illegal Bangladeshi migrants in the north-eastern state.
 Of the 3.3 crore applicants, over 19 lakh people were excluded from the final NRC published on August 30.

+Ali also raised the issued of early repatriation of the Rohingya refugees in Bangladesh to Myanmar.
+"There are roughly 1.1 million Rohingya refugees who have taken shelter in my country.
+We have received a generous assistance from India, which has provided the largest relief supplies to the camps.
+But the displacement of 1.1 million Rohingya refugees is a major security threat for all of us and it is all the more necessary to repatriate them to their country with full citizenship and full rights so they don't have to leave their homes," he said.

+The Bangladeshi envoy said the onus was now on the international community to push for the repatriation of the Rohingya refugees as fast as possible.
+Ali also said security was a major area of cooperation between India and Bangladesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)